chris-gong/flopnite-ue4/README.md

 <img src="https://raw.githubusercontent.com/pivotman319-new/fortnite-clone-ue4/master/readme_images/T_Frontend_UI_Wordmark-512_black.png" width="512" height="256"></img>
 ## What is Weekly (note that the name is subject to change)
 Relatively new to game development, my friends and I wanted to challenge ourselves by recreating the popular triple A game *Fortnite* in a limited time frame while having fun doing so.
 We also documented the process and posted this documentary to our [YouTube channel](https://www.youtube.com/watch?v=UCyIgPcXKLQ).
 This recreation was recreated using Unreal Engine 4 and Amazon GameLift.

+Disclaimer: due to the [15/10/19 v11.00 release](https://www.epicgames.com/fortnite/en-US/home), this remake will be mainly recreating the pre-Chapter 2 variant of the game.
+Until we get some time on recreating the new `Apollo` map that's referenced in the game files, Chapter 1's variant will be our main focus.

 ## How to build and run Weekly
 ### Note that we developed this game in Windows 10 using Visual Studio 2019, so these two will be required.
 Current Unreal version: 4.23.0
 #### You can, however, compile this project using at least Visual Studio 2017.

 ### Step 1: Download the project
 Simply clone or download the project from here, and make sure everything is extracted (no zip files!)
+If you don't have Visual Studio 2017 (or above) installed, use the provided VS 2017/2019 installer executables that's provided within the _Redist_ folder of your repository.

 ### Step 2: Download the necessary dll and lib files
 This project relied on the amazon gamelift client sdk, which can be found [here](https://github.com/YetiTech-Studios/UE4GameLiftClientSDK).
 You can either download the whole sdk or preferably download just the dll and lib from the ThirdParty folder found [here](https://github.com/YetiTech-Studios/UE4GameLiftClientSDK/tree/master/GameLiftClientSDK/ThirdParty/GameLiftClientSDK/Win64).
 Now go to the `FortniteClone` project in File Explorer, and navigate to the folders Plugins -> GameLiftClientSDK, and create a new folder here.
 Title this folder, "ThirdParty".
 Open this folder, and create a new folder here.
 Title this folder "GameLiftClientSDK".
 Open this folder, and a create another new folder.
 Title this folder *Win64*.
 Open this folder, and copy and paste the dll and lib files downloaded from earlier into this folder.